collectSPACE: Messages

 I've bought many artifacts from people who worked on the programs that I know for a fact are flown, but I can't say they are because the worker didn't leave anything to prove it's history.
 There are other pieces where the worker left notes saying exactly what mission the artifact was flown on.
 I live a short drive from Downey where many NAA workers live and I can tell you, EVERYONE took stuff home.

-Is it stolen or is it a piece of memorabilla?
-These things were taken home after the item was thrown out, the project was cancelled or the item was never going to be used again, so is it considered stolen?
+Is it stolen or is it a piece of memorabilia?
+These things were taken home after the item was thrown out, the project was canceled or the item was never going to be used again, so is it considered stolen?
 Unfortunately many of the workers didn't document these items or even leave notes, but they are 100% authentic.
-Don't forget, after Apollo was cancelled, these artifacts weren't worth anything, other than to the guys who worked on the project.
+Don't forget, after Apollo was canceled, these artifacts weren't worth anything, other than to the guys who worked on the project.

 The problem we're all having to worry about are criminals who are stealing important artifacts from museum collections that are easily tracked, then selling them through auction houses.
 If you demand the auction house offer provenance on every piece of hardware, close the doors because that will never happen.
 It's too much work for them to research every piece, they don't have the resources and they consider themselves nothing more than brokers of artifacts brought to them.